Kenya Coffee History

 -Nyeri - Murang’a - Mt Kenya West - Ruiru - Kiambu - Kirinyaga -Thika

-However, other coffee-growing regions exist in the Rift valley and the Western part around Mt.
+However, other coffee-growing regions exist in the Rift Valley and the Western part around Mt.
 Elgon.

 You can’t have a decent food culture without a decent coffee culture, grab and enjoy a cup.